 Table 5-1: Summary of Performance Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7 m 95% for any satellite Each SV < 4m Yes.
-710001.007 The User Range Error (URE) ≤2 m 95% for all satellites <3m No SPS SIS rms ≤3.6 m All days <2.5m Yes.
-SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 100% (no unscheduled outages) Yes SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability 2) 100% Constellation Availability 3) 100% probability that the number of operational satellites is larger than 24.
+7.000.00, The User Range Error (URE) ≤2 m 95% for all satellites <2.5m No SPS SIS rms ≤3.6 m All days <2.5m Yes.
+SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 99.61% (3 unscheduled outages) No SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 99.3% per-Slot Availability 100% Constellation Availability 100% probability that the number of operational satellites is larger than 24.
 Yes PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes

-Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <4 metres 95% Horizontal Error at the site 2) <7 metres 95% Vertical Error at the site Yes
+Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <3 metres 95% Horizontal Error at the site 2) <6 metres 95% Vertical Error at the site Yes

 From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exception is the requirement of URE for all satellites combined being less than 2m, which may be because the processing results still include contributions such as ionospheric errors.
+The exceptions are the requirement of URE for all satellites combined being less than 2m, which may be because the processing results still include contributions such as ionospheric errors, and the SIS continuity, which is lower in this quarter due to 3 unscheduled outages.